Lightening your life means lightening the load

 But here’s the thing.
 The earring was never really lost, because four years later it has turned up.
 It had worked its’ way into the lining of his suitcase.
-It has travelled with him for work and pleasure many times since, always close by yet always invisible.
+Far from being lost, it has travelled with him for work and pleasure many times since, always close by yet always invisible.
 The ‘loss’ was nothing more than a mistake in perception because it was there all along.
 This begs the question, could that not now also mean that the self-doubt and loathing were also nothing more than a mistake?

 What if so many of the conclusions we have drawn about ourselves over the years are also mistakes?
 Errors of our understanding in a single instant, given what we believe to be true at just one moment in time.
 With the rediscovery, what’s possible for the self-doubt and loathing now?
 They have no basis, no justification, no origin, no place, not even in the lining of anything where they could lurk invisibly.
 And lightening our lives is back on the cards folks!

 Our lives offer us plenty of opportunities to lose earrings and draw conclusions about ourselves.
 Perhaps if we were able to free ourselves from harsh self-judgement long enough to realise it has no real basis, no real justification and no useful place, life might just be a little lighter.